Operation Ochsenkopf: Southern Horn

 After dark, the British advanced and mopped up halfway along the road to Steamroller Farm, held by about 2,000 men from two battalions of the Hermann Göring Division, elements of a panzergrenadier regiment, 5 cm Pak 38 and 88 mm anti-tank guns.
-A squadron of the 51st RTR in Churchill Mk III tanks and a company of Coldstream Guards set off just before midday on 28 February and by 4:00 p.m. they were in sight of the farm.
+A squadron of the 51st RTR in Churchill Mk III tanks and a company of Coldstream Guards set off just before noon on 28 February and by 4:00 p.m. they were in sight of the farm.
 German artillery-fire was directed at them and shortly afterwards they were attacked by Junkers Ju 87 (Stuka) dive bombers, losing five Churchills.
 The 1st Troop pressed forward into the farm area with the Coldstream Guards but were pinned down.
 Another Churchill tank, commanded by Second Lieutenant J. C. Renton, arrived and two tanks made a 1500 yd dash across an exposed causeway covered by an 88 mm gun.
 At 20 yd the gun fired and grazed the turret, before the crew fled and the Churchill flattened the gun; the Churchills then reached the summit of the pass and surprised the Germans there.

 The tanks came across German transport and shot them up as they went by, then knocked out two Panzer IIIs and two anti-tank guns as they tried to deploy.
 The Germans fled and as dusk fell the column was destroyed.
 Hollands and Renton were ordered to rejoin their squadron but the leading tank stalled and had to be given a tow start.
-The tank sortie destroyed two 88 mm, two 75 mm, and two 50 mm anti-tank guns, four smaller anti-tank guns, 25 wheeled vehicles, two 3-inch mortars and the two Panzer IIIs and inflicted nearly 200 casualties.
+The tank sortie destroyed two 88 mm, two 75 mm, and two 50 mm anti-tank guns, four smaller anti-tank guns, 25 wheeled vehicles, two 3-inch mortars, the two Panzer IIIs and inflicted nearly 200 casualties.
 The next day the French owner of the farm arrived at El Aroussa to say that the Germans had gone and the British occupied the area.
 The depleted Hermann Göring Regiment had suffered many more casualties; its commander had assumed that the tank sortie was from a much bigger formation and sent a message to Fliegerführer Afrika that he had been attacked by a "mad tank battalion which had scaled impossible heights" and "compelled his ultimate withdrawal".